 No Goofy Fuels: No methanol.
 No propane or other compressed fuels.
-Gasoline, mass-market gasoline blends, diesel, and vegetable oil are fine.
-Hybrids and full electrics may be accepted, but contact us first before building.
+Gasoline, mass-market gasoline blends and diesel.
+Hybrids and full electrics are accepted, but please contact us first before building.

 EXHAUST SYSTEM REGULATIONS

 General Exhaust System Regs: A factory-quality designed exhaust system is required.
 No performance modification systems allowed {except extractors and headers} FUEL HEATING IS EXTREMELY DANGEROUS AND MUST BE AVOIDED AT ALL TIMES!